YouHayNeZ/Henry_Porter_and_the_Lost_ITKey/README.txt

 - If the user wants to exit the game, he can press the exit button in the main menu

 ###### BONUS FEATURES ######
-IN A NUTSHELL: A LOT more UI elements than asked for and they all match the Henry Porter theme, new items that are collectible and affect the status of the player, additional game logic features (countdown timer, play through levels 1-5 automatically using the continue button), smart screens
+IN A NUTSHELL: A LOT more UI elements than asked for, and they all match the Henry Porter theme, new items that are collectible and affect the status of the player, additional game logic features (countdown timer, play through levels 1-5 automatically using the continue button), smart screens